plfiorini/slides/slides/qtday-2014/slides.md

 title: How do I get it?

 - Sources: [github.com/mauios](https://github.com/mauios)
-- AUR packages for Archlinux
+- AUR packages for Arch Linux
-- Binary packages for Archlinux (x86_64) always updated
+- Binary packages for Arch Linux (x86_64) always updated
 - Fedora: coming soon

 ---

-title: What can I do to contribute?
+title: What you can do to contribute

 - Coding (Qt, QML, C/C++)
 - UI, styles and Web design